aivee-teodocio/resume-hosting-guide/README.md

 3. Select the `main` option in the first dropdown under the *Branch* section.
 4. Keep the second dropdown under the *Branch* section to `/(root)`.
 5. Click on the `Save` button in the *Branch* section.
-6. To test this works, open a new tab in your browser.
+6. Open a new tab in your browser.
 7. Enter `https://[your-github-username].github.io` in the address bar of the new tab.
 8. Check that you can see the content of your *README* file.
 You should see your repository's name and description.
-We have successfully created a static website!👏
+You have successfully created a simple static website!👏

 ## More Resources
 - A quick reference sheet on Markdown syntax rules created by Adam Pritchard can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).